MLB, Fanatics, Topps Unveil New Patches to Mark Players' Big League Debuts

-MLB unveils new patches to mark players’ big league debuts originally appeared on NBC Sports Chicago
+MLB unveils new patches to mark players’ big league debuts originally appeared on NBC Sports Bayarea

 Making it to the show is an unforgettable moment in a baseball player’s career, and now rookies will wear something to help mark the occasion.